Olenekian: Smithian–Spathian boundary event

 An important extinction event occurred during the Olenekian age of the Early Triassic, near the subage boundary between the Smithian and Spathian.
-The main victims of this Smithian–Spathian boundary event, often called the Smithian–Spathian extinction, were the Palaeozoic disaster taxa that survived the Permian–Triassic extinction event and flourished in the newly vacated niches during immediate aftermath of the Great Death; ammonoids, conodonts and radiolarians in particular suffered drastic biodiversity losses, which is accentuated, among others, by the cosmopolitan distribution of the ammonoid Anasibirites.
+The main victims of this Smithian–Spathian boundary event, often called the Smithian–Spathian extinction, were the Paleozoic disaster taxa that survived the Permian–Triassic extinction event and flourished in the newly vacated niches during immediate aftermath of the Great Death; ammonoids, conodonts and radiolarians in particular suffered drastic biodiversity losses, which is accentuated, among others, by the cosmopolitan distribution of the ammonoid Anasibirites.
 Marine reptiles, such as ichthyopterygians and sauropterygians, diversified after the extinction.

 The terrestrial flora was also affected significantly, changing from lycopod-dominated (e.g. Pleuromeia) during the Dienerian and Smithian subages to gymnosperm- and pteridophyte-dominated in the Spathian.
 These vegetation changes are due to global changes in temperature and precipitation.
 Conifers (gymnosperms) were the dominant plants during most of the Mesozoic.
 Until recently the existence of this extinction event about 249.4 Ma ago was not recognised.